Regulations for Higher Doctorates

-On the basis of items 1-4 the the Pro-Vice-Chancellor (Research) in consultation with the Dean of the appropriate School or other academic staff with appropriate subject expertise shall consider whether there is a prima facie case for the submission to proceed.
+On the basis of items 1-4 the Pro-Vice-Chancellor (Research and Innovation) in consultation with the Dean of the appropriate School or other academic staff with appropriate subject expertise shall consider whether there is a prima facie case for the submission to proceed.

 The candidate may be invited to identify possible Examiners for the submission, but the University reserves the right to select the Examiners, taking appropriate advice on their suitability.
 The Examiners are expected to have expert knowledge of the field and normally will possess a higher doctorate themselves.

-Three External Examiners will be appointed by the Pro-Vice-Chancellor (Research).
+Three External Examiners will be appointed by the Pro-Vice-Chancellor (Research and Innovation).
 The Examiners will take into consideration primarily those publications which are defined by the candidate as containing the main substance of the submission.
-Each Examiner, separately, will report to the Pro-Vice-Chancellor (Research) their assessment of the work submitted and the Pro-Vice-Chancellor, having considered the advice of the Examiners will, if appropriate, recommend to Senate that a degree be awarded.
+Each Examiner, separately, will report to the Pro-Vice-Chancellor (Research and Innovation) their assessment of the work submitted and the Pro-Vice-Chancellor, having considered the advice of the Examiners will, if appropriate, recommend to Senate that a degree be awarded.

 The Pro-Vice-Chancellor shall approve the award of a higher doctorate on the basis of the unanimous recommendation of the Examiners.
-In the event that this is not possible, the Pro-Vice-Chancellor (Research), if appropriate, may recommend that the candidate revises the submission and makes a further submission to a new examination team after an interval of not less than two years.
+In the event that this is not possible, the Pro-Vice-Chancellor (Research and Innovation), if appropriate, may recommend that the candidate revises the submission and makes a further submission to a new examination team after an interval of not less than two years.